Funding opportunity

 This funding opportunity is part of the UK’s Official Development Assistance (ODA) commitment.
 This is government aid that promotes and specifically targets the economic development and welfare of developing countries as its primary objective.

-Applicants should ensure that their proposal focuses on the challenges specific to the partner country or countries and not broader global issues, meaning those that are transboundary beyond LMICs.
+You should ensure that your proposal focuses on the challenges specific to the partner country or countries and not broader global issues, meaning those that are transboundary beyond LMICs.
 It is accepted that ODA-funded research may have benefits to the UK or other high-income countries, however, these should be secondary to be development objectives of the project.

 Applications will be assessed through a competitive peer review process with ODA eligibility being a criterion for approval, that is, projects must be fully ODA compliant to be considered for funding.
 Initial ODA compliance checks will be carried out by UKRI, proposals that do not meet the eligibility criteria may be rejected without reference to peer review.
 Peer reviewers will also be provided with this guidance and asked to comment on ODA compliance and likelihood of significant development impact.